-Fresh ginger and garlic, noodles, shrimp, and scallops, oh my!
-This easy Asian noodle recipe is a ridiculously easy and absolutely delicious way to introduce seafood to your kids!
+This easy Asian-inspired noodle bowl recipe with shrimp and scallops is a delicious way to introduce seafood to your kids!

 It might be the noodles.
 Or maybe it's the carrots (kids LOVE carrots).
-It might even be the scallops (slightly sweet)… whatever it is, this tasty Asian noodle bowl is a hit with kids!
+It might even be the scallops (slightly sweet) … whatever it is, this tasty Asian-style noodle bowl is a hit with kids!

 For more easy dinner recipes (that can easily be made vegetarian or pescatarian), check out my Veggie Lentil Soup, enchilada bake and bean and rice casserole dishes!

-Noodle bowls are created when noodles, a protein, vegetables, and a flavorful broth come together to create a delicious and complete meal.
+Noodle bowls are created when noodles, protein, vegetables, and a flavorful broth create a delicious and complete meal.
+If your kids like lo mien or Pad Thai, I'm sure they'll love this recipe!

 Ingredient Notes